 Business schools in Asia: Growing in popularity and quality

-More interestingly, programmes outside of the United States reported increases in application volume.
-Applications to business schools China and the Asia Pacific showed an increase in applications by 67%, Canada by 62%, and Europe by 61%.
+More interestingly, programmes outside of the United States reported an increase in application volume.
+Applications to business schools in China and the Asia Pacific showed an increase in applications by 67%, Canada by 62%, and Europe by 61%.

-In 2020, many of these Chinese business schools have achieved international status and recognition including the “triple crown” accreditation awarded by AMBA, EQUIS, and AACSB.
+Last year, many of these Chinese business schools achieved international status and recognition including the “triple crown” accreditation awarded by AMBA, EQUIS, and AACSB.

 As of April this year, a total of eight business schools in China made it into the list of 100 triple crown accredited schools: Antai College of Economics and Management, Shanghai Jiao Tong University, Beijing Institute of Technology, Lingnan College and Sun Yat-sen Business School both of which are from the Sun Yat-sen University, School of Economics and Management, Tongji University, University of International Business and Economics, Zhejiang University and Xiamen University.